 When Hurricanes Katrina and Rita devastated South Louisiana and New Orleans, LPB documented the heroic actions of rescuers through Katrina’s Smallest Victims and the stories of the storm survivors trying to put the lives back together in American Creole and Washing Away: Losing Louisiana.
 A follow-up to that award-winning 2006 documentary called Washing Away: After the Storms featured interviews with the same storm survivors.

-Friends of LPB have been recognizing the accomplishments of distinguished Louisiana natives at its Louisiana Legends Gala each spring for the last two decades while LPB and the Rotary Club of Baton Rouge have honored eight outstanding students for the last 16 years with the Lousiana Young Heroes Awards.
+Friends of LPB have been recognizing the accomplishments of distinguished Louisiana natives at its Louisiana Legends Gala each spring while LPB and the Rotary Club of Baton Rouge have honored eight outstanding students with the Lousiana Young Heroes Awards.

 It seems like it was just yesterday that Louisiana Public Broadcasting made its debut, but thanks to the generous support of Friends like you it has been a wonderful adventure that continues to grow into an amazing future.